dsi-group1/NYC-EMS-Response/ExecSummary.md

 With this neural net model, we can account for about 84% of variance.
 This is encouraging when it comes to forecasting call volumes.
 While we would like to reach or surpass 85% of the variance, we appear to be hitting about the limit of our available data (based on multiple types of models).

-### Streamlit app
+### Streamlit App

 It is also useful to be able to predict call volume based on specific values of the relevant features.
-For that purpose, we have created a Streamlit app to allow any user to input hour, day, month, traffic incidents, average temperature, and precipitation and optain a prediction of the expected NYC EMS hourly call volume.
+For that purpose, we have created a Streamlit app to allow any user to input hour, day, month, traffic incidents, average temperature, and precipitation and obtain a prediction of the expected NYC EMS hourly call volume.
 For this app, we used the neural net model, since it has the greatest predictive power.

 ### Summary

 Our neural net model is well aligned with the expected outcome, except at the extreme of call volume seen in the data set.
-There will always be emergency situations (natural weather events, national emergency situations, etc) that cannot be properly accounted for, but that is beyond the scope of the current project.
+There will always be emergency situations (natural weather events, national emergency situations, etc.) that cannot be properly accounted for, but that is beyond the scope of the current project.
 Our goal is to help NYC Emergency Management predict normal variability in EMS call volume, and make sure that staff is allocated effectively.
 This model is not designed for interpretability because there is no control that can really be had over the inputs.
 Weather cannot be controlled, traffic is very difficult to control, and until further breakthroughs occur in science, we cannot control time either.

 For NYC Emergency Management, we do not need interpretability.
 The predictive power of the neural net model has been input into the StreamLit app, ready for immediate use.